jeffrmorton/earthsync/README.md

 5. Start the application: `docker-compose up --build`

 ## Usage
 - **Client Interface**: Open `http://localhost:3001` in your browser, log in or register with a username and password, and use the interface to switch between real-time and historical data, adjust settings, and toggle themes.
-The client automatically falls back to `http://localhost:3000` if `http://server:3000` is not resolvable (e.g., on Windows with WSL2).
+The client uses `http://localhost:3000` as the API and WebSocket endpoint.
 - **Prometheus Metrics**: Access at `http://localhost:9090` to view raw metrics scraped from the server and Redis exporter.
 - **Grafana Dashboard**: Access at `http://localhost:3002` (default login: admin/admin).
 The "EarthSync Server Metrics" dashboard is pre-configured and loaded automatically with Prometheus as the data source, displaying:
   - **HTTP Requests Rate**: Rate of HTTP requests per second, broken down by method, route, and status.